discord-php/DiscordPHP/README.md

 ## Documentation

-At the moment, there is no documentation however it is being written at the moment.
+Documentation is currently being written.
+You can check it out [here](https://discordphp.readme.io).

 ## Contributing